-The following pertains to all students with primary majors in the School of Science, Technology and Mathematics, School of Humanities and Social Sciences, and the Department of Communication, Journalism, and Media.
-CAS students with majors in other departments will find the applicable General Education Curriculum under Additional Resources.
+The following list of General Education Curriculum requirements pertains to all students with primary majors in the School of Science, Technology, and Mathematics, the School of Humanities and Social Sciences, and the Department of Communication, Journalism and Media.

 General Education Curriculum: